gkashmy/gkash-softpos-local-web-api/README.md

 | MCash QR | 12 |
 | DuitNow QR | 13 |

-The endpoint of this API: http://localhost:1234/api/Gkash/RequestPayment, you will receive status code 200 if the request is successful.
+The endpoint of this API: http://localhost:5010/api/Gkash/RequestPayment, you will receive status code 200 if the request is successful.

 ## Query Payment Status API - Method GET

 The query payment status API is used to check the status of a previous payment request.
-Example: http://localhost:1234/api/Gkash/QueryStatus?ReferenceNo=WEBTCP-20290405131454, you will receive status code 200 if the request is successful.
+Example: http://localhost:5010/api/Gkash/QueryStatus?ReferenceNo=WEBTCP-20290405131454, you will receive status code 200 if the request is successful.

 - `ReferenceNo`: the reference number of the payment request.

-## Callback from SDK
+## Callback
-The SDK will send the transaction status to your CallbackURL after the payment is completed or query API is being called.
+The web API will send the transaction status to your CallbackURL after the payment is completed or query API is being called.
 The data transfer object used for this API is `TransactionStatus`.

 ## TransactionStatus